Written by Ada’s Medical Knowledge Team

 Treatment of underlying conditions

-If an underlying condition is causing erectile dysfunction, treating it will generally be the first step towards resolving erectile dysfunction.
+If an underlying condition is causing Erectile Dysfunction, treating it will generally be the first step towards resolving ED.

 If medications used to treat other conditions are thought to be causing erectile dysfunction, a doctor may be able to prescribe alternatives.